mathias-json/cybersec-portfolio/01-security-audit-compliance/README.md

 ## 🔎 Audit Findings / Risk Exposure

-**Administrative - Least Privilege Policy:** All employees have access to internally stored data and ability to access customers' personal and financial information\
+**Administrative - Least Privilege Policy, Separation of Duties:** | Missing| All employees have access to internally stored data and ability to access customers' personal and financial information\
-**Administrative - Disaster Policy Plans:** The company does not have any backups of critical data, not procedures for that\
+**Administrative - Disaster Policy Plans:** | Missing | The company does not have any backups of critical data, not procedures for that\
-**Administrative - Password Policies:** All user passwords do not have any complexity requirements and for inclusion of special characters
+**Administrative, Technical - Password Policies, Password Management System:** | ❎Missing | All user passwords do not have any complexity requirements and for inclusion of special characters.
+There is no password management system enforcing policy requirement\
+**Technical - Firewall:**